Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: Theoretical Guarantees

-\end{assumption} Under this assumption, the denominator of $M_p(\theta)$ is bounded away from 0 uniformly in $\theta$, which ensures that the update for the transition probabilities is well-defined throughout the population EM iterations.
+\end{assumption} Under this assumption, the denominators of $M_\sigma(\theta)$ and $M_p(\theta)$ are bounded away from 0 uniformly in $\theta$, which ensures that the updates for the noise variances and the transition probabilities are well-defined throughout the population EM iterations.
 In particular, at $\theta^*$, we have that

 which is bounded away from 0.
-Hence, similar to the discussion following Assumption~\ref{signalstrength}, when $w_{ij,\theta}$ is continuous in $\theta$, we would expect that the expectation in Assumption~\ref{denomtransition} is bounded away from 0 for $\theta$ in a neighborhood of $\theta^*$.
+Similar argument can be made for the expectation involving $w_{j,\theta^*}$.
+Hence, similar to the discussion following Assumption~\ref{signalstrength}, when $w_{j,\theta}$ and $w_{ij,\theta}$ are continuous in $\theta$, we expect that the expectations in Assumption~\ref{denomtransition} are bounded away from 0 for $\theta$ in a neighborhood of $\theta^*$.

 For our next condition, we define the following function of $P_Z$, the transition probability matrix of $\{Z_{t}\}$,